Keeping Children Safe in Education (KCSIE): summary

 - Having been involved in offending, such as theft or robbery

 Staff should be aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 Staff should know that only trained professionals should attempt to make a diagnosis of a mental health problem, but that all staff should:

 - Observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one

-- Report a mental health concern about a child (that's also a safeguarding concern) by following your school's child protection policy and speaking to the DSL or deputy
+- Report any mental health concern about a child that's also a safeguarding concern immediately by following your school's child protection policy and speaking to the DSL or deputy

 Part 2: the management of safeguarding

 This part is for headteachers, designated safeguarding lead (DSL) teams and governors.

 Governing boards (and proprietors of independent schools) have strategic leadership responsibility for their school's safeguarding arrangements.

 - Make sure they comply with their duties under legislation

 - Make sure your school's policies, procedures and training are effective, comply with legislation and are in line with KCSIE